 Our staff works hard to build a trusting relationship and act as informal mentors with the youth in all of our programs by offering respect, care and concern, honesty, and positive guidance.

-For more intensive, formal mentoring services, we offer our Lunchtime Mentor Program.
+For more intensive, formal mentoring services, we offer our school-based Mentor Program.

 Our staff provide one-on-one mentoring and small group activities with youth during their lunch or advisory periods, for three hours per week.
 They act as a positive role model to help youth to become more successful in school, build positive relationships, learn appropriate social skills, and improve their self-esteem.
 In addition, for those students considered in most need of additional help, our staff provides further community-based mentoring during the school year and a summer component.